ShahriarMalik/EmailAutomationSystem/README.md

 2. **UiPath Setup**:
    - Open the provided `.xaml` files in UiPath Studio.
-   - Ensure all dependencies, especially for Python activities, are correctly configured.
+   - Ensure all dependencies are correctly configured.

 3. **JIRA Configuration**:
    - Set up the JIRA API integration by configuring your JIRA instance URL, username, and API token in the Flask application.